Principal Cascade of the Missouri

 –Meriwether Lewis, June 13, 1805 (638 words)

-A comparison of Lewis's description with Nicholas Biddle's paraphrase. of it serves to illustrate the stylistic contrasts between the two narrators.
+A comparison of Lewis's description with Nicholas Biddle's paraphrase serves to illustrate the stylistic contrasts between the two narrators.
 Biddle's orderly, thoughtful phrasing is smooth and articulate.
 Lewis's own words combine the emotion-soaked spontaneity of a friendly discourse with the energy of an on-the-scene report.

 Yet after Lewis finished his description, he lamented that his words failed to do justice to the scene.
 He "wished for the pencil of Salvator Rosa or the pen of a Thompson," in order that he "might be enabled to give to the enlightened world some just idea of this truly magnifficent and sublimely grand object;1 . . . but this was fruitless and vain."
 So, he concluded,